Skip to content

 This page documents the apple-text-writing-tools workflow skill.
 Use it when the job is a guided review, implementation flow, or integration pass instead of a single API lookup.

-• apple-text: Use when the user clearly has an Apple text-system problem but the right specialist skill is not obvious yet, or when the request mixes TextKit, text views, storage, layout, parsing, and Writing Tools.
-Reach for this router when you need the next best Apple-text skill, not when the subsystem is already clear.
+• apple-text: Use when the user has an Apple text-system problem but the right specialist skill is not obvious, or when the request mixes multiple text subsystems.

 Full SKILL.md source